UPDATED BY

 Who Can Apply

-The Amazon Future Engineer scholarship program is open to U.S. high school seniors who have completed a computer science, engineering or robotics dual-degree course.
+The Amazon Future Engineer scholarship program is open to U.S. high school seniors who have completed, or are in the process of completing, a computer science, engineering or robotics dual-degree course.
 If someone is interested in applying for the scholarship program, but has not done an eligible dual-degree course, they can take an Amazon assessment to qualify.

-Although women in STEM are not specifically targeted for the scholarship, gender and racially diverse applicants are eligible to apply and more than half of the 2021 scholarship recipients were women, according to a spokesperson for Amazon.
+Although women in STEM are not specifically targeted for the scholarship, gender and racially diverse applicants are eligible to apply..

 How to Apply

 Applications open in the fall.
-Applicants need to demonstrate financial need and have plans to pursue a bachelor’s degree in computer science, software engineering, computer engineering, mechanical engineering, electrical engineering, robotics or another related field.
+Applicants need to demonstrate financial need and have plans to pursue a bachelor’s degree in computer science, software engineering, computer engineering, mechanical engineering, electrical engineering, robotics or another related field at an approved four-year college or a two-year college with the goal of transferring to a four-year college.

 Scholarship Prize

-A $40,000 scholarship spread over four years is awarded to 100 recipients each year under the Amazon Future Engineer scholarship program.
+A $40,000 scholarship spread over four years was awarded to 400 recipients in 2023 under the Amazon Future Engineer scholarship program.
 Scholarship winners also receive a guaranteed paid internship at Amazon after their freshman year.

 Who Can Apply